nitishgupta/cis700dr/resources.md

 # Resources & Requirements
 <br>
 <br>

 #### Paper Presentations
 1. Each one of you should choose two papers, from two different categories.
-The order of the paper presentations will roughly be the chrooligical order of the papers, but we may deviate from it from time to time, to accomodate constraints and/or to have a sensible order of presentations.In addition, please choose 2 papers to be a discussant of.
+The order of the paper presentations will roughly be the chronological order of the papers, but we may deviate from it from time to time, to accommodate constraints and/or to have a sensible order of presentations.In addition, please choose 2 papers to be a discussant of.

 2. Each Presentation will be 20 minutes, followed by 10 minutes discussion.